simon-norman/CV/README.md

 ### Web developer (and a bit of Unity) - Spacelab (January 2018 - November 2018)

-- **Example**: Developing analytics app which retrieves (from 3rd party API) location data of staff in a given space, then converts this into meaningful analysis for property managers, so they can see how the space is being used and adapt it to better fit the occupants’ needs.
+- **Example:** Developing analytics app which retrieves (from 3rd party API) location data of staff in a given space, then converts this into meaningful analysis for property managers, so they can see how the space is being used and adapt it to better fit the occupants’ needs.

-**Impact**: App completed and tested live at Spacelab.
+- **Impact:** App completed and tested live at Spacelab.

-**Example**: Cost predictor to be used by construction teams to quickly provide estimates to clients.
+- **Example:** Cost predictor to be used by construction teams to quickly provide estimates to clients.
 The user inputs a set of parameters about the project, and the predictor provides a prediction by comparing those against historic data from completed projects.
 Developed frontend (Vue) and API (Python - Flask) to query the machine learning model (developed by our data scientist).

-**Impact**: App developed and demoed to quantity surveyors, contractors, and architects, who are keen to use it once there is sufficient historic data.
+- **Impact:** App developed and demoed to quantity surveyors, contractors, and architects, who are keen to use it once there is sufficient historic data.

+-	**Example:** Developed “SnapSpace” app for interior design team at Spacelab.
+Our clients’ staff use it to take photos of their space, add comments, and send them to us.
+Using Node, Express, Vue, Mongo.

+-	**Impact:** The app has enabled us to gather richer data, with more context, about how clients’ spaces are used and the problems they encounter.

+-	**Example:** Developed VR 360 photo app (Unity) for interior designers, enabling them to present their designs in VR to a whole group simultaneously.

+-	**Impact:** Used with one client so far, enabled them to collectively experience and discuss the design in VR, which resulted in a much more productive discussion.